huy2272/practiceCodes/README.md

 # practiceCodes
-A repo used for practicing new coding concepts
+A repo used for coding practice.

+Questions mostly from LeetCode.